accordproject/ergo/docs/ergo-ref-conditional-expressions.md

 ---
 id: ergo-ref-conditional-expressions
-title: Conditional Expressions
+title: If Statements (Conditional Expressions)
 ---

+Conditional statements, conditional expressions and conditional constructs are features of a programming language, which perform different computations or actions depending on whether a programmer-specified boolean condition evaluates to true or false.
 Conditional expressions (also known as `if` statements) allow us to conditionally execute Ergo code depending on the value of a test condition.
 If the test condition evaluates to `true` then the code on the `then` branch is evaluated.
 Otherwise, when the test condition evaluates to `false` then the `else` branch is evaluated.

 Example
 -------